Take-Home Pay

 There is no personal income tax in Qatar.
 On QR 360,000 a single resident keeps the full amount (0% effective rate).
 Note this covers personal income tax and mandatory employee social contributions only.

-What is the take-home pay on QR 360,000 in Qatar?
+How much is QR 360,000 after tax in Qatar?

-About QR 360,000 per year — an effective tax rate of 0.0%.
+QR 360,000 after tax in Qatar is about QR 360,000 per year — roughly QR 30,000 per month, at an effective tax rate of 0.0%.
 Use the calculator above to try your own salary.

 What is deducted from salary in Qatar?